Heart of LA Democratic Club Constitution and Bylaws

 1. Club representatives shall be allocated as follows: one representative, resident in the Assembly District and duly registered as a member of the California Democratic Party (CDP), for each full (not a fraction thereof) 20 members in good standing registered to vote in the Assembly District who were listed on the roster submitted to Los Angeles County Democratic Party and to the appropriate Regional Director of the CDP by the appropriate deadline as prescribed by the CDP.

 2. For purposes of this Section: a.
 Only members in good standing as of the deadline prescribed by the CDP shall be included on the roster; b.
 “Member in Good Standing” shall mean a member whose dues are current, or have been waived due to economic hardship; c.
 The status of such members shall be certified by the Club’s President, Secretary, or Treasurer; and, d.
 The Club’s representatives to any particular pre-endorsing conference be from the roster described above and that the overall list of representatives to all conferences reflect the diversity of the district(s) in question, to the extent possible.

 3. Said representatives shall be selected by majority vote of the Executive Board, a quorum being present.
 The Executive Board shall not select one of its own members unless it first determines that no other viable option is available.
 If such a determination is made, they shall inform the membership of their decision, and the reasons therefor, at the next General Membership meeting.

 4. This Club shall inform its membership of the process for selection as a Representative to the CDP Pre-Endorsing Conferences, via both posting to the club website and email to those members who have provided email addresses for notice purposes.
-Members interested in being considered for Representative positions shall self-identify to the President or Political Strategy Vice President on or before a deadline set by the Executive Board.
+Members interested in being considered for Representative positions shall self-identify to the President or Political VP on or before a deadline set by the Executive Board.

 5. In order for a member’s name to be submitted as one of This Club’s representatives to CDP Pre-Endorsing Conferences, the member must submit a signed written declaration of intent to the Selection Committee declaring their intent to support This Club’s endorsed candidates at the Pre-Endorsing Conferences by voting for them thereat.